james-stevens/universal-web-forwarding/README.md

 	twt IN A 10.11.12.13

-With only this address record, instead of the pair above, UWF would only be active on the name `twt`.
+With only this address record, instead of the address pair above, UWF would only be active on the name `twt`.

 For fail-over / load-balancing, you can point to multiple UWF nodes by specifying multiple IP Addresses